What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Woman alone: No problem

-• Drugs, cigarettes and alcohol: Great bars and cheap beer.
+• Local poisons for the body: Great bars and beer.
 Marijuana easily available and often seen growing wild whilst trekking

 • Intro: How to describe Pakistan?
 If you want a one-worder then you need no more than three letters: WOW.
 India without the hassle, Nepal without the crowds.
 Then again it's a little more complicated than that and probably more than any other country on the planet your opinion will depend on what part(s) you see.
 Whereas the three letters of 'wow' is undoubtedly the impression most will have visiting Northern areas, others might be forgiven for thinking of a few four letter words after making trips through the south of the country where travel is quite different.